rcscr/Tapestrie/README.md

 The first three hits are intuitive matches, but then the results become less relevant further down the list.
 However, these are still perfect matches given the `errorTolerance=2`.

 The greater the error tolerance, the slowest the performance.
-The same search with `errorTolerance=1` returned instantly, because there were no matches other than indices.
+The same search with `errorTolerance=1` returned instantly, because there were no matches other than `indices`.